VNA wins A prize at 2020"Golden Hammer & Sickle" award | Society | Vietnam+ (VietnamPlus)

 -

-On April 23, 2020, Party General Secretary and President Nguyen Phu Trong presided over the national cadres conference to discuss the COVID-19 fight.
-Earlier, on March 30, 2020, Party General Secretary and President Nguyen Phu Trong issued a call for compatriots, comrades and soldiers nationwide and overseas Vietnamese to stay united in their will and actions in the fight against the COVID-19 pandemic and
+Party General Secretary and State President Nguyen Phu Trong presides over the national cadres conference to discuss the COVID-19 fight on April 23, 2020.
+Earlier, on March 30, 2020, he issued a call for compatriots, comrades and soldiers nationwide and overseas Vietnamese to stay united in their will and actions in the fight against the COVID-19 pandemic and effectively to implement the guidelines of the Party and State, the direction of the Government and the Prime Minister to ensure the victory of the COVID-19 pandemic.
+(Photo: VNA)

 -

-On the afternoon of March 22, 2020, at the headquarters of the Department of Military Medicine (the General Department of Logistics), Prime Minister Nguyen Xuan Phuc visited and checked the Covid-19 epidemic prevention and control implemented by the Ministry of Defense.
+Prime Minister Nguyen Xuan Phuc visits and checks the COVID-19 epidemic prevention and control implemented by the Ministry of Defense on the afternoon of March 22, 2020.
 (Photo: VNA)

 -

-On the evening of March 28, the Defence Ministry’s arm of chemical warfare sent soldiers to disinfect the whole Bach Mai Hospital, an outbreak hotspot with dozens of SARS-COV2 infected patients.
+Soldiers of the Defence Ministry’s arm of chemical warfare disinfect the whole Bach Mai Hospital, an outbreak hotspot with dozens of COVID-19 patients, on the evening of March 28.
 (Photo: VNA)

 -